October 2024

 If the appellant intends to introduce written or documentary evidence at a hearing, the materials should be provided to all other parties and to the SBT at least 20 calendar days before the hearing.

-The Director must provide the SBT and any other parties any supplementary submissions or response to the appellant’s written submission/evidence at least 10 calendar days before the hearing.
+If the Director wishes to file supplementary submissions in reply to the appellant’s written submissions/evidence then they must be served and filed at least 10 calendar days before the hearing.

-The internal review of a decision to deny ODSP income support because a person did not meet the definition of ‘a person with a disability’ under the Act is conducted by the Disability Adjudication Unit (DAU).
+The internal review of a decision to deny ODSP income support because an applicant/ recipient did not meet the definition of ‘a person with a disability’ under the Act is conducted by the Disability Adjudication Unit (DAU).

-If the DAU confirms, at the internal review stage, that the applicant is not a person with a disability, the applicant can appeal the decision to the SBT within 30 calendar days of receipt of the internal review decision.
+If the DAU confirms on internal review that the applicant/recipient is not a person with a disability, then the applicant/recipient can appeal the denial decision to the SBT within 30 calendar days of receiving the internal review decision.

 The DAU is responsible for responding to that appeal on behalf of the Director.

-An appellant can submit additional medical and supporting information during the appeal of a decision that a person is “not a person with a disability”.
+An appellant can submit additional medical and supporting information during the appeal of a decision that they are “not a person with a disability”.
 Medical and supporting evidence should relate to the appellant’s medical condition at the date of the Director’s decision.

 If the new medical evidence demonstrates that the appellant is eligible based on a new medical condition or an aggravation of the appellant’s earlier presenting condition, this information will be considered by the DAU adjudicator, and could result in a later date of grant based on the date that the new medical information was received by the DAU.